Kevin Smith's unrealized projects: Hollyweed

+In 2018, Smith dropped the pilot Hollyweed for streaming service Rivit TV, a crowdfunding focused streamer where viewers can fund a show.
+Described as “Clerks in a weed dispensary”, the pilot starred Smith, Donnell Rawlings, Adam Brody, Jason Mewes, Frankie Shaw, and Ralph Garman.
+The pilot was shot in the summer of 2017.
+The plan was to raise $5 million for a six-episode first season.
+After a 45 day campaign, the plan was not met; but due to the positive response, Rivit TV and other partners would instead fund three episodes instead of the planned six.
+As of 2021, Rivit TV is working under the name DevoTV, the show was not picked up, and the pilot is still available to watch under third-party YouTube channels.

 Howard the Duck TV series

 In February 2019, it was announced that Smith was attached to write and executive produce, alongside Aqua Teen Hunger Force creator Dave Willis, an animated TV series based on the Marvel Comics character Howard the Duck for Hulu.
 The series was announced alongside other Marvel Comics characters that were getting the Hulu treatment, MODOK, Hit-Monkey, Tigra, and Dazzler, and would have crossover together in an animated special dubbed The Offenders.
 However, on January 24, 2020, it was announced that the show, alongside Tigra & Dazzler, was cancelled, making The Offenders special unlikely; meanwhile, MODOK and Hit-Monkey continued as planned.

 The Kingdom Keepers Disney+ series

 Smith revealed on Fatman Beyond that he was brought in by Disney to help develop a potential television series, based on the Kingdom Keepers book series, for Disney+.
 He added that it would have utilized the same technology used for The Mandalorian to create virtual backgrounds.
 He later confirmed that it was cancelled because it would have used too many IPs.